ustankie/data_base_project/Systemy_Baz_Danych.md

 GRANT SELECT on getRegisteredApprenticeship to client GRANT EXECUTE on CheckApprenticeshipStatus to client GRANT EXECUTE on checkParicipantsLimit to client

+GRANT EXECUTE on uspAddProductToOrder to client
+GRANT EXECUTE on uspCancelPayment to client
+GRANT EXECUTE on uspChangeToFullPrice to client
+GRANT EXECUTE on uspDeleteProductFromOrder to client GRANT EXECUTE on uspPay to client
+GRANT EXECUTE on uspAddOrder to client

 ```

 ### Właściciel